sausage404/mxbe-cli/README.md

    - `--original` or `-o` - Cancel rebuild and compile the original project files

-   - `--version` or `-v` - Compile the project with a specific version

    - `--mcpack` or `-p` - Compile the project as a mcpack

    This command will compile your project, creating a zip file containing all necessary files.